bp2008/cameraproxy/README.md

 # Camera Proxy

-A Windows Service which acts as a "smart" proxy for IP network cameras.
+Camera Proxy is a Windows Service which acts as a "smart" proxy for IP network cameras.
 Uses the .NET framework and parts of the VLC media player libraries.

 The service runs a simple embedded HTTP(S) server and is compatible with practically any browser.